Tim Stützle

-Tim Stützle (surname alternately spelled Stuetzle; born 15 January 2002) is a German professional ice hockey centre for the Ottawa Senators of the National Hockey League (NHL).
-Rated one of the top prospects available for the 2020 NHL entry draft, he was selected third overall by the Ottawa Senators.
+Tim Stützle (surname alternately spelled Stuetzle; STOOTZ-luh; born 15 January 2002) is a German professional ice hockey player who is a centre for the Ottawa Senators of the National Hockey League (NHL).
+Rated one of the top prospects available for the 2020 NHL entry draft, he was selected third overall by the Senators.
+He has played for the German national team at the 2026 Winter Olympics.

 Playing career

+Europe

 Stützle played junior hockey for the Krefelder EV 1981.
 He was the top scorer on his team for the 2015–16 season.
 In the 2017–18 season, Stützle transferred to Jungadler Mannheim, scoring 18 goals and 29 assists.
 Despite originally committing to play hockey at the University of New Hampshire, and being selected by the Seattle Thunderbirds in the 2019 Canadian Hockey League (CHL) Import Draft, Stützle opted to remain in Germany, and signed a three-year contract with Adler Mannheim in June 2019.
 He made his professional debut at the age of 17 in the Champions Hockey League opening round on 30 August 2019 against the Vienna Capitals.
-He played in 52 games for Adler, scoring 7 goals and 34 points as the youngest player in the league.
+He played in 52 games for Adler, scoring seven goals and 34 points as the youngest player in the league.

+Ottawa Senators

 On 6 October 2020, Stützle was selected by the Ottawa Senators of the National Hockey League (NHL) in the first round, third overall, of the 2020 NHL entry draft.
 The selection was made using a pick which they had previously acquired in a 2018 trade with the San Jose Sharks that sent defenceman Erik Karlsson to San Jose.
 The pick was announced by the Jeopardy! host and former Ottawa resident Alex Trebek, who revealed the selection with a mock Jeopardy! question and answer done in the style of the show.
-On 13 October, while continuing to train in Germany with Mannheim in preparation for the upcoming 2020–21 season, Stützle suffered a broken hand, requiring surgery with a 6–8 week recovery period.
+On 13 October, while continuing to train in Germany with Mannheim in preparation for the upcoming pandemic-shortened 2020–21 season, Stützle suffered a broken hand, requiring surgery with a six-to-eight week recovery period.

 On 27 December 2020, Stützle signed a three-year, entry-level contract with the Ottawa Senators.
-He scored his first NHL goal on 16 January 2021 against goaltender Jack Campbell in a 3–2 loss to the Toronto Maple Leafs.
+He made his NHL debut on 15 January 2021 in a 5–3 victory over the Toronto Maple Leafs.
+He scored his first NHL goal on 16 January against goaltender Jack Campbell in a 3–2 loss to the Maple Leafs.
+On 4 February, he tallied his first NHL multi-point game, scoring one and assisting on goals by Thomas Chabot and Connor Brown in a 3–2 win over the Montreal Canadiens.
 On 2 March, he was announced as the NHL's Rookie of the Month for February of that year, after accumulating 10 points in 14 games.
 On 8 May, Stützle scored his first NHL hat-trick, in a 4–2 win over the Winnipeg Jets.
+The Senators failed to qualify for the playoffs in his rookie season.
+In 53 games, he scored 12 goals and 29 points.